benperove/wpmotion/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Motion automates all aspects of WordPress migrations between hosting providers, enabling seamless migrations every time.
+WP Motion automates all aspects of WordPress migrations between hosting providers, enabling true hands-off migrations.

 == Description ==

 WP Motion will migrate your WordPress site with zero interaction, from start to finish.
 Simply input the credentials for you hosting accounts and WP Motion does the rest.

-An inside look:
+When it comes to migrations, WordPress site owners are faced with many options.
+While other migration plugins exist, WP Motion is the **only** plugin to offer server-assisted migrations which automate the entire process.
+In addition to static files and databases, WP Motion can also migrate SSL certificates and automate DNS, enabling true one-click migration.

+Currently supported migration paths:

+* Bluehost ➙ WP Engine

+An inside look (note the payment form has since been removed):

 https://www.youtube.com/watch?v=pJP8lKccrd8

+WP Motion is hosted at [Github](https://github.com/benperove/wpmotion).
+I do not monitor WP forums, so use ben(at)wpmotion.co for support questions.

 == Installation ==